 Young people who join our Sixth Form benefit from the advantages that come from being part of a small and successful Sixth Form.
 There are many opportunities to develop your leadership skills, to volunteer and to enhance your employability.
-We endeavour to ensure our students have the skills to be life long learners and to seek out every opportunity to make a positive contribution to both our community and going forward, to society.
+We endeavour to ensure our students have the skills to be life long learners and to seek out every opportunity to make a positive contribution to both our community and ultimately, to society.

-After reading this information you have any further questions please do not hesitate to contact me on (00-357-2596) 2328 or email on Kelly.Bonar@modschools.org
+After reading this information you have any further questions please do not hesitate to contact Mrs Bonar - Head of Sixth Form on (00-357-2596) 2328 or email: Kelly.Bonar@modschools.org